browserstack/browserstack-gradle-plugin/README.md

 ##### Gradle command

 `
-gradle browserstackCLIWrapper -PcliCommand="browserstack-cli-command-goes-here"
+gradle browserstackCLIWrapper -Pcommand="browserstack-cli-command-goes-here"
 `

 Example usage

 ```
-gradle browserstackCLIWrapper -PcliCommand="app-automate espresso run -a local-path-to-app-apk  -t local-path-to-test-suite-apk"
+gradle browserstackCLIWrapper -Pcommand="app-automate espresso run -a local-path-to-app-apk  -t local-path-to-test-suite-apk"
 ```

 You can refer to the existing browserstack CLI documentation [here](https://www.browserstack.com/app-automate/browserstack-cli)

-Any Browserstack CLI command can directly be passed to the -PcliCommand parameter and it would execute the CLI command from gradle and push the output to stdout/terminal
+Any Browserstack CLI command can directly be passed to the -Pcommand parameter and it would execute the CLI command from gradle and push the output to stdout/terminal